Can't stop scrolling? Ideas from teens for curbing your social media habit

 Step 2: Get your baseline

-For a project in high school English class, Sofie Keppler, decided to track the time she spent on each app on her phone each day for a week.
-The results triggered several big epiphanies for the 16-year-old: "First, that I was using my phone like a lot – I mean a lot – more than I thought," she says.
+For a project in high school English class, Sofie Keppler tracked the time she spent on each app on her phone each day for a week.
+The results triggered several big epiphanies for the 16-year-old: "First, that I was using my phone like a lot — I mean a lot — more than I thought," she says.

-Then once you understand your baseline, have self-compassion, says Rijul Arora, who's struggled with what he describes as an addiction to social media himself.
+Then once you understand your baseline, have self-compassion, says Rijul Arora, who has struggled with what he describes as an addiction to social media himself.
 Don't feel ashamed or anxious about it.

 Step 3: Add "friction" to make yourself pause